 - Ends too quickly

 Luigi's Mansion 3 opens with Luigi, Mario, Peach, and some Toads getting invited to a luxurious resort.
-However, on their first night, the hotel transforms into a spooky place run by ghosts, and everyone is caught except for Luigi.
+However, the hotel transforms into a spooky place run by ghosts on their first night, and everyone is caught except for Luigi.
 The green plumber must travel to the tip-top of this skyscraper hotel, defeating ghosts and exploring the fun themes of each floor along the way.

 The spectral opponents he goes up against are incredibly silly and will have you laughing with their hijinx.
 A good chunk of the puzzles require Luigi and Gooigi to work together.
 If you're playing solo, you'll be able to swap between the two characters.
 However, if you pass a controller to a friend, they can control Gooigi while you control Luigi.
 They each have some skills that the other doesn't to encourage you to work together.